 4. According to the Police Gazette of 1905, "Frank J. May, better known as Jack Rose, is the inventor of a very popular cocktail by that name, which has made him famous as a mixologist."
 Jack Rose, apparently also a wrestler, held bar at Gene Sullivan's Café, 187 Pavonia Avenue, Jersey City, New Jersey.

-5. However, the most popular theory relates to a late 19th century New York small-time gangster called Jack Rose who was the informant in a notorious 1912 murder case.
-'Bald' Jack Rose, whose favourite beverage is said to have been applejack brandy with lemon and grenadine, was heavily implicated in the 1912 shooting of Herman ‘Beansy’ Rosenthal, the owner of several New York gambling dens who was in throws of blowing the lid on police and municipal links to organised crime.
+5. Jack Rose, a late 19th century New York small-time gangster, was the informant in a notorious 1912 murder case.
+"Bald" Jack Rose, whose favourite beverage is said to have been applejack brandy with lemon and grenadine, was heavily implicated in the 1912 shooting of Herman 'Beansy' Rosenthal, the owner of several New York gambling dens who was in throws of blowing the lid on police and municipal links to organised crime.
 Rosenthal had already squealed to the press and on the evening of July 15, after the lengthy delivery of his affidavit, left D.A.
 Charles Whitman's office at around midnight.
-Fatally he then headed to the Metropole Café at the Hotel Metropole on West 43rd Street, a favourite late night gambler's haunt, for a nightcap.
+Fatally he then headed to the Metropole Café at the Hotel Metropole on West 43rd Street, a favourite late-night gambler's haunt, for a nightcap.
 As he exited the Metropole he was killed by four bullets, one to the chest and three to his head.
-The hit was pinned on a Lieutenant Charles Becker of the NYPD's antigambling squad and Rose was star witness in what was then the trial of the century.
+The hit was pinned on a Lieutenant Charles Becker of the NYPD's anti-gambling squad and Rose was the star witness in what was the trial of the century.
 Becker went to the electric chair while Rose apparently went into the catering business, lending his name to his favourite drink.